Screenshots Download Documentation Tutorials Partners Resources Contact Forum Search

 Correct Scale - will correct for zoom

-2. Select the smoothness (greater than 1.0) that is used to smooth the frame sequence.
+2. Variables - Select the smoothness (greater than 1.0) that is used to smooth the frame sequence.
 At 1.0 frames will be kept stable with no adjustment.
 Thus if the video sequence has global movement that leads the image to the extreme right the video stabilization will eventually cause the video to disappear.
 At high numbers 5.0+ the video sequence will update very abruptly and essentially invalidate any smoothing that would be performed.
 Thus if your video has many twists and turns a number above 1.1 should probably be used otherwise quick turns can cause a large amount of the stabilized video to be offscreen.

 Examples